 What is Root Cause Analysis, and how might it be helpful in your business?
-Root Cause Analysis (RCA) is a method of problem-solving used for identifying the root causes of problems.
+Root Cause Analysis is a method of problem-solving.
 If you could isolate a problem within your business and identify the root cause – you could then resolve the issue.

 A great way to make presentations relatable and memorable is to involve real-life circumstances and situations.
 What better way is there to make a presentation “real” than to try and resolve an actual problem you’re experiencing?
 Not to mention, if the presentation is to the team trying to solve the problem, your presentation will be more effective if you can first explain how the problem came to be in the first place.